Ordineo/front-end/README.md

 npm run webp-dev
 ```

+Launch webpack-dev-server.
-Launche webpack-dev-server, you need to have run the above command at least once
+You need to have run the above command at least once.
+Dev app is served at http://localhost:8080
 ```
 npm run dev
 ```